Scientific Name

 Origin

-This succulent is native to South Africa (KwaZulu-Natal and the Eastern Cape).
-It only grows in almost pure sand right at the beach margin among low coastal vegetation or taller bushes.
+Aloe thraskii is native to South Africa.
+It occurs in KwaZulu-Natal and the Eastern Cape, and only grows in almost pure sand, right at the beach margin, among low coastal vegetation or taller bushes.

 Description

-This species is closely related to Aloe excelsa and Aloe rupestris but is distinguished by its strongly recurved leaves.
+Aloe thraskii is similar and closely related to Aloe excelsa and Aloe rupestris, but can be distinguished by its strongly recurved leaves.

 These succulents are not particularly fast-growing and will only rarely need repotting.
-However, in the spring, repot Aloes tipping over their pots or have ceased growing.
-Use a fast-draining potting mix with one-third of sand or pebbles.
-When repotting a larger plant, it is possible to divide the root ball carefully.
+However, in the spring, repot Aloes that are tipping over their pots or have ceased growing.
+Use a fast-draining potting mix with one-third sand or pebbles.
+When repotting a larger plant, dividing the root ball is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.